The University of Texas School of Law - J.D., 1999

 U.S. District Court for the Eastern & Southern Districts Smith County Young Lawyers Association - President (2008) Texas Young Lawyers Association Smith County Bar Association American Bar Association State Bar of Texas Texas Association of Defense Counsel East Texas Council of Trucking Professionals

 Mr. Skaggs was raised in Midland, Texas and graduated from Midland Lee High School in 1992.
 He went to Texas A&M University from 1992 to 1996 graduating summa cum laude with a B.S. in Political Science.
 He attended the University of Texas School of Law from 1996 to 1999 and then moved to Tyler, Texas to join Ramey & Flock, P.C.
 In 2007, he formed Black & Skaggs, P.C. with Dennis Black.
 He married an East Texas native, formerly Kristin Gentry, in 2004.
-He and Kristin had started their family in 2008. and have four children, Micah, Gavin, Nathan and Kallie.
+He and Kristin had started their family in 2008. and have five children, Micah, Gavin, Nathan, Kallie and Abbie.
 They love working together in their church in various ministries.
 Mr. Skaggs also enjoys weights training, running, playing golf, traveling.
 He also follows Texas A&M Aggies' sports.

 Member, Green Acres Baptist Church Deacon (2007-present) Board Member - Missions Committee (2005-2007) Teacher - Young Married Class (2005-present) Lay Coordinator - Men's Fraternity Ministry (2005-present)